Ritvik333/BugBridge/README.md

-# BugBoard
+# BugBridge

-**BugBoard** is a collaborative platform for reporting software bugs, submitting solutions, and engaging in real-time coding sessions to debug issues efficiently, developed as part of **CSCI 5308 - Advanced Topics in Software Development** at Dalhousie University.
+**BugBridge** is a collaborative platform for reporting software bugs, submitting solutions, and engaging in real-time coding sessions to debug issues efficiently, developed as part of **CSCI 5308 - Advanced Topics in Software Development** at Dalhousie University.
 It enables developers to work together, share insights, and resolve problems faster.
 This React-based frontend interfaces with our Spring Boot backend to provide a seamless user experience for bug tracking and resolution.

 ---